3 The Bay, Coldingham

 The apartment has superfast fibre broadband.
 Mobile reception is good on most networks.

 The property sits in a block of four luxury apartments with a further block of four immediately adjacent.
-The apartment sits on the first floor and is front-facing.
-It is important to note that there is another property next door but there are shrubs acting as a screen between the two balconies, providing a level of privacy.
+The apartment has its own entrance, sits on the first floor and is front-facing.
+It is important to note that there is another property next door.
+The balconies are separated by large planters and mature shrubs which provide screening and privacy.

 There are two lively pubs in the village of Coldingham (1 mile) along with a restaurant and fish and chip shop, as well as a Spar shop for convenience shopping.
 The Luckenbooth coffee shop sits nearby, alongside the Coldingham Priory Church where you can explore 700 years of fascinating history.